-ITID 315 THE WINDOWS PLATFORM II Prerequisite: ITID 310
+Prerequisite: ITID 310 | S

-This course builds on the foundation provided by Windows-Platform I (ITID310), giving the student an in-depth understanding of the Windows server components.
-Coverage of troubleshooting is followed by discussion and activities targeted to configuration and administration issues present on any Windows system: issues introduced by Active Directory AD and the Windows domain model, use dynamic DNS in AD.
-DCPROMO, server roles. sites and replication, domain users and groups, Domain group policy objects.
+This course gives the students an in-depth understanding of the directory service concept following the Windows Active Directory model.
+Coverage of troubleshooting is followed along with the configuration and administration issues present on any server system.
+Emphasis is given to the creation and maintenance of Active Directory, use of dynamic DNS in AD, DCPROMO, server roles, sites and replication, domain users and groups, and Domain group policy objects.
+The Support of web servers, email servers, and SQL servers in Windows is also covered.
 Security topics are then revisited with attention to the issues and tools introduced by Active Directory.

-ITID 320 DATA NETWORKS I Prerequisite: ITCC 200, Corequisites: ITCC 210, ITCC 222, ITCC 230 or with Chair's permission
+ITID 320 DATA NETWORKS I (3-0-3)

-This course teaches the concept of Network Operating System.
-Students are first introduced to network protocol, including TCP/IP subnetting and supernetting, as well as important TCP/IP services and utilities.
-Emphasis will be given to the use of network router and its application.
-A great emphasis on the network design will be covered to have the knowledge and experience for building working network.
+Prerequisite: ITCC 200, Corequisites: ITCC 210, ITCC 222, ITCC 230 or with Chair's permission | F This course covers a range of network protocols along with TCP/IP subnetting and supernetting, as well as important TCP/IP services and utilities.
+Routers are discussed along with the various routers' applications in a network.
+A great emphasis on the network design is covered to insure students have the necessary knowledge and experience in building a working network.

-ITID 325 DATA NETWORKS II Prerequisite: ITID 320
+ITID 325 | DATA NETWORKS II (3-0-3)

+Prerequisite: ITID 320 | S

-This course teaches the concept of Network Operating System.
-Students are first introduced to network transition media and technology, which cover line coding and wireless transmission.
-Emphasis will then shift to wireless protocol and different type of wireless technologies.
-Finally, emphasis will be given to the use of wireless transmission, and how it will be integrated to wired-LAN.
+This course introduces the concept of network transition media focusing on line coding and wireless transmission.
+Topics like wireless protocols and different types of wireless technologies is discussed.
+Finally, emphasis is given to the use of wireless transmission and its integration to a wired-LAN.